star-history/star-history/public/blog/introduce-star-history-forum.md

 compiled 18 issues.

 To scale the community, today we introduce another endeavor, the star history forum at https://forum.star-history.com.
 To retain the sketchy spirit, we use the discourse classic theme to build the forum.

 ![](/blog/assets/introduce-star-history-forum/banner.webp)

-Hope you like it and looking forward to seeing all the amazing open source gigs there!
+Our star history editorial team will hang out there and pick interesting goodies to share with the community.
+See you there!